vikram0x00/jonas-natours/README.md

 ✅ COMPLETED: 02/05/2026 23:52 IST

 ### Might implement these features in the future
-- Send Email on Password Changed (Forgot)
+- Send Email on Password Changed
-- Send Email on Password Changed (Update)
+- Send Email on Password Changed
 - Send Email on Details Changed
 - Send Email on Account Deactivated
 - Verify Sign Up via Email / One Time Password / One Time Cookie